Working towards a Bachelor of Arts, Simran writes articles on modern history, art theory, religion, mythology, and analyses of texts.

 During the rise of crime fiction in the interwar period (1918-1939), Agatha Christie was an English writer who wrote the most popular mystery novels of all time.
-She wrote fourteen short story collections and sixty-six novels with detectives Hercule Poirot and Miss Marple serving as her main protagonists.
-Before marriage, she worked at Devon hospital and tended to soldiers injured from the trenches in world war one.
-Numerous awards have been handed to her, including the Mystery Writers of America's highest honour: The Grand Master Award in 1955, the Witness for the Prosecution earning an Edgar Award by the MWA for the Best Play and The Murder of Roger Ackroyd being voted the best crime novel by the Crime Writers' Association.
+She wrote fourteen short story collections and sixty-six novels, with detectives Hercule Poirot and Miss Marple serving as her main protagonists.
+Before marriage, she worked at Devon hospital and tended to soldiers injured from the trenches in World War I. Numerous awards have been handed to her, including the Mystery Writers of America's highest honour: The Grand Master Award in 1955.
+She also received the Edgar Award by the MWA for Best Play for Witness for the Prosecution.
+Her book, The Murder of Roger Ackroyd was also voted the best crime novel by the Crime Writers' Association.

-Crime Fiction was a popular genre due to the way is served as a form of escapism from the stress of the world wars.
+Crime fiction was a popular genre due to the way it served as a form of escapism from the stress of the World Wars.
 As P.D.
 James stated, “What the detective story is about is not murder but the restoration of order” (2017, p.
 4).
 This is reflected through the common characteristics of the genre.
-This includes suspense, several murders, detectives attempting to keep track of murderer’s next move, a complex plot, and a psychological approach to reading characters’ personality and behaviour.
-Societal values and ideas reflected in the genre include of justice, truth, law and order.
+This includes suspense, several murders, detectives attempting to keep track of the murderer’s next move, a complex plot, and a psychological approach to reading characters’ personalities and behaviours.
+Societal values and ideas reflected in the genre include justice, truth, and law and order.
 The outcome served to the villain of the story is often perceived to be justice.
-However, the idea of justice is challenged within Christies’ novel as the murders of the primary villain do not receive punishment for their actions.
+However, the idea of justice is challenged within Christie's novel as the murderers of the primary villain do not receive punishment for their actions.
 This contradicted the social norms of the genre where books such as The Adventures of Sherlock Holmes by Arthur Conan Doyle (1892) ended with the murderer being brought to justice.
 This perception of justice supports the growing trend of vigilantism within the time period.
 This is seen with movies such as The Mark of Zorro (1920), Robin Hood (1922), The Scarlet Pimpernel (1934) and texts such as Zorro by Johnston McCulley (1919).

 Techniques such as juxtaposition, allusions and symbolism are utilised to challenge the audience’s perception of law and justice.
 Ratchett’s characterisation symbolically paints him as the epitome of evil.
 The characters continually mention how his murder of a child makes deserving of death.
 Furthermore, his character is symbolic of who the French Revolution revolted against: the rich who bought their way out of condemnation and held themselves above the law.
 To reflect the characters’ distrust of God’s power, Frau Schmidt states God should not allow terrible events such as child murders to occur (p.
 84).
 The monarchy also created the narrative of being appointed by God.
 Thus, to twist the monarchy’s narrative into irony, Daisy’s family uses Christian allusions to imply they were working for a power higher than the judicial system.